 Use a programmable thermostat to adjust temperatures at night.

 To save energy when the building is not in use, you can use a programmable thermostat to adjust the temperatures at night.
 This will ensure that you are using less energy when the building is unoccupied, while still maintaining comfortable temperatures during the day when the building gets the most traffic.
 Also, remember to adjust thermostats during seasonal temperature changes to save energy.

 Repair damaged and missing insulation.

 Just as insulation plays an important role in home energy efficiency, it’s also a vital part of maintaining efficiency in commercial buildings.
 Repair any damaged insulation and replace missing insulation with the proper insulation for your commercial building.
 Proper insulation helps ensure that hot and cool air is not escaping the building.

 Save Energy with Routine Commercial HVAC Maintenance

-In addition to the tips above, it’s important that you get ongoing commercial HVAC maintenance for your building’s heating and cooling systems.
+In addition to the tips above, you must get ongoing commercial HVAC maintenance for your building’s heating and cooling systems.
 This goes beyond just changing the air filter regularly.
 You also need to get annual tune-ups and maintenance services to ensure that your system is working properly.
 Wear and tear on your HVAC system’s parts can make your commercial heating and cooling equipment work harder than it needs to.
-This not only results in increased energy usage, but can also cause lasting damage to your system.
+This not only results in increased energy usage but can also cause lasting damage to your system.